 In order to maximize the return on our funds, cash generated from operations is generally used to temporarily pay down borrowings under credit facilities whose primary purpose is to fund our new loans and investments.
 When making distributions, we borrow the required funds by drawing on credit capacity available under our credit facilities.
-To date, all distributions have been funded in this manner.
-In 2003, we made distributions of \$0.50 per share, and our net income was \$0.42 per share.
-With respect to this distribution, we borrowed funds by drawing on credit capacity available under our credit facilities.
-If distributions exceed cash available in the future, we may be required to borrow additional funds, which would reduce the amount of cash available for other purposes, or sell assets in order to meet our REIT distribution requirements.
+To date, all distributions have been funded in this manner and our distributions have not exceeded cash-based income.
+If distributions exceed the amount of cash-based income, we may be required to borrow additional funds, which, in turn, would reduce the amount of funds available for other purposes.